pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 #### [ICommandInterceptor](icommand_interceptor)
 Implements a [command](icommand) wrapped by an interceptor.
-It allows to build command a call chains.
+It allows to build command call chains.
 The interceptor can alter execution and delegate calls to a next command, which can be intercepted or concrete.

 #### [ICommand](icommand)